aitorvs/tiny-coverage/README.md

 where `CROSS-COMPILE` is the prefix for your GCC cross compiler (in this case
         would be spar-rtems-)

-Second, compile the rest of our project and wrap if necessary our application entry point.
+**Second**, compile the rest of our project and wrap if necessary our application entry point.
 In this case the `Init` function.

 ```
 ${CROSS-COMPILE}-gcc -g -o bubble bubble.o sample/wrapper.c  gcov/* -Xlinker --wrap -Xlinker Init -I./gcov
 ```

-Third, we can use GDB to connect to our embedded hardware and let it receive the coverage profile information.
+**Third**, we can use GDB to connect to our embedded hardware and let it receive the coverage profile information.

 The following code is an example of a possible GDB script that could be used.